fabientownsend/lunchbot/README.md

 To make your new command effective you simply need to add your commands class to the `lib/request_parser`.

-## Code Style
+## Coding Conventions
-To make the code consistant we enforce a commun style on our code with Rubocop.
+To make the code consistent we ask you use Rubocop.
-Note that Rubocop isn't configurate to be run on the pipeline, it's up to the developpers to take of the code they commit
+Note that Rubocop isn't configured to run on the pipeline, it's up to the developers to check the code they commit.

 ``` bash
 gem install rubocop